 The Commission sent questionnaires to the 4 firms comprising the Ad Hoc Committee of Open-End Spun Rayon Yarn Producers as well as to 10 other firms identified as being domestic producers of open-end spun rayon singles yarn.
-Three firms indicated that they did not produce open-end spun rayon singles yarn during the period for which information was requested2 and one firm did not provide the Commission with a questionnaire response.3 The remaining 10 firms, 5 of which produced open-end spun rayon singles yarn wholly or in part for captive use,4 responded to the Commission's questionnaire.
+Three firms indicated that they did not produce open-end spun rayon singles yarn during the period for which information was requested and one firm did not provide the Commission with a questionnaire response.
+The remaining 10 firms, 5 of which produced open-end spun rayon singles yarn wholly or in part for captive use, responded to the Commission's questionnaire.

 In addition to the aforementioned firms, a newly established facility, Loris Industries, L.L.C.
 (Loris), began production of open-end spun rayon singles yarn in 1997.
-Loris, a privately held company ,5 was established as a U.S. producer of open-end spun rayon singles yarn just prior to its purchase of equipment previously used by Borckenstein to produce the subject product in Austria.
-Loris indicated that it began its production startup phase in mid-June 1997 and that it expects to reach its full production level of pounds of open-end spun rayon singles yarn per week in .6 (On an annual basis, this is equal to approximately percent of total U.S. apparent consumption of the yarn in 1996.) .7 produced open-end spun rayon singles yarn only for internal use in the weaving of fabric.
-The majority of production of open-end spun rayon singles yarn by was used internally in the production of fabric, although a portion was sold on the commercial market.
-The majority of open-end spun rayon singles yarn produced by was sold on the commercial market, although a portion was transferred to other divisions of for use in the production of (continued...)
+Loris, a privately held company \\\, was established as a U.S. producer of open-end spun rayon singles yarn just prior to its \\\ purchase of equipment previously used by Borckenstein to produce the subject product in Austria.
+Loris indicated that it began its production startup phase in mid-June 1997 and that it expects to reach its full production level of \\\ pounds of open-end spun rayon singles yarn per week in \\\.
+(On an annual basis, this is equal to approximately \\\ percent of total U.S. apparent consumption of the yarn in 1996.) \\\.

-The names of the producing firms, the locations of each firm's production facility, each firm's share of the volume of reported total production of open-end spun rayon singles yarn in 1996, and each firm's position with respect to the petition are shown in the following tabulation.8
+The names of the producing firms, the locations of each firm's production facility, each firm's share of the volume of reported total production of open-end spun rayon singles yarn in 1996, and each firm's position with respect to the petition are shown in the following tabulation.